-Reliability case study: online retail platform during peak season
+Reliability case study: Online retail platform during peak season

 An e-commerce company faces significant traffic spikes during peak shopping seasons like Black Friday.
 The company needs to ensure that its systems can manage the surge in traffic without downtime or degraded performance.
 The Reliability Lens is applied to ensure the platform's fault tolerance and scalability.

-Implementation Steps
+Implementation steps: